okjuan/vbook/_drafts/2025-07-11-notes-on-vancouver-urbanism.md

 that a small handful of citizens regularly participate in many public hearings – some to exalt, others to wield diatribe
     some insist that towers "belong downtown" and that "misery rains down from" them where built in "neighborhoods"

+---

+Why don't we have streetcars?
+According to Lewis Villegas, they are far cheaper than subways/skytrains and offer greater capacity.

+---

+Why doesn't the city penalize developers for failing to build?
+Are there any ways in which the city combats property speculation and zoning-flips like the kind discussed in [this article](https://cityhallwatch.wordpress.com/2025/07/17/flipping-rezoning-receivership-the-saga-of-the-curv-1075-nelson-renger/)?
+To what extent is this a problem in Vancouver?

+---

+Would I ever live in a tower?
+How many people would?

+---